DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 !!! note
     Here we've used a simple string (without '=') with the `--save` option, and as you can see, *kiara* created two namespaced aliases for the result items.

-At this stage we'll have two relevant tables in our store: `journal_edges.table`, and `journal_nodes_table` (note how both use different naming schems due to us using the `--save` option differently in both cases):
+At this stage we'll have two relevant tables in our store: `journal_edges.table`, and `journal_nodes_table` (note how both use different naming schemes due to us using the `--save` option differently in both cases):

 {{ cli("kiara", "data", "list", cache_key="3rd_run_data_list", extra_env={"KIARA_CONTEXT": "_getting_started"}) }}